libc0607/rtl88x2eu-20230815/README.md

 About [this commit](https://github.com/libc0607/rtl88x2eu-20230815/commit/e5227dc82212b355bdfd06fb1b1941f4a8c56122): start reading from [Modeling and Optimizing IEEE 802.11 DCF for Long-Distance Links](https://ieeexplore.ieee.org/document/5408366/)
 Now we have /proc APIs: `ack_timeout`, `cts2_timeout`, `slot_time`, and `edca_params`

+By some calculation and test -- at `ack_timeout=255`, the range will be somewhere just greater than 35km
+(Yes that's where the number 35km comes from.
+It's limited by a uint8 register)

-But as there's no document of this crab chip, I don't know how it actually works
+But as there's no document of this crab chip, I don't know how it actually works.
+Setting it too high can lead to lower throughput
 (The `ack timeout` is proven working.
 At [here](https://github.com/libc0607/rtl88x2eu-20230815/tree/beamforming_research?tab=readme-ov-file#some-picture) -- the waveform will change when set to different ack timeouts)